lillallol/outline-pdf-cjs/README.md

 -   [Example](#example)
 -   [License](#license)

+> **NOTICE**: If you have outlined your pdf using a version from 1.0.0 to 1.0.4, then if you edit your pdf it will get corrupted due to a bug introduced by @lillallol/outline-pdf.
+From version 1.0.5 this bug has been resolved.

 ## Description

 Like [@lillallol/outline-pdf](https://www.npmjs.com/package/@lillallol/outline-pdf) but with a higher level API that takes advantage of the node file system.